Crystal Ball – The Call Center of the Future: 2025

 At Expivia, we are an omnichannel organization.
 This will become more widespread because we are looking at less voice, more advanced chat, and even video customer support coming into play.
 Contact centers are still going to take calls, of course, but becoming an omnichannel organization will be a big selling point.
 You are going to see more customers using chat and instantly upgrading to phone support with the same agent for further assistance.

-Agents will can also initiate a phone call from a chat as well.
+Agents can also initiate a phone call from a chat as well.
 You will also start to see some augmented reality in your chat as it becomes more popular.
 It will become a much more interactive experience.
 With this feature, an agent will be able to co-browse with the customer and show them things that they might like but hadn’t noticed.

 IoT Customer Service